JenniLoboV/riemannian_stats/README.md

 ## 🔍 Testing

 The package includes a suite of unit tests located in the `tests/` directory.
-To run the tests, ensure [pytest](https://pytest.org/) is installed (it's included in the package configuration) and run:
+To run the tests, ensure [pytest](https://pytest.org/) is installed and run:

 ```bash
 pytest